IngaMM/ror_js_where_is_waldo/README.md

 2. Run "rails server" and open the browser at http://localhost:3000/

 Discussion
-I used Ruby on Rails (backend), HTML, CSS, Javascript (frontend).
+I used Ruby on Rails, Javascript, HTML, CSS.

-At the beginning of the game the player has the choice between two large pictures with collections of similar faces.
-He/she has to find the faces in the small pictures inside the big one.
-For each selection the player will get a feedback on whether he/she is correct or not.
+This is a fun game written in Ruby on Rails combined with some Javascript.
+At the beginning of the game the player has the choice between two collections of similar faces.
+Then he/she has to find the faces of the small pictures inside the big one as quickly as possible.
+For each choice the player gets feedback on whether he/she is correct or not.
 The best results are stored in a high-score list.
+The app is fully responsive and can be viewed on screens of all sizes.

-A live version of this app can be found at http://shrouded-mesa-79984.herokuapp.com/
+A live version of this app can be found at http://face-search22.herokuapp.com/

 Pictures from https://generated.photos